elos/culture/protocol/documentation.md

 Praxis:
 -------

-At elos we also codify certina protocols and practices.
+At elos we also codify certain protocols and practices.
 Whenever there is something implicit that can be articuluted explicitly, record it [here](https://github.com/elos/culture/tree/master/protocol)